Tanmay2006-Tech/KDSH_2026/README.md

 pandas

 Execution

-python main.py --test-csv test.csv --output results.csv
+Run the system using the following command: python main.py --test-csv test.csv --output results.csv

+Notes:

-If --test-csv is not provided, the system automatically searches for the input file.
+If --test-csv is not provided, the system automatically searches for the input file across common dataset directories.
+The output file is generated as results.csv in the current directory.

 🧪 Key Properties